VChemSilaBrat/spoof/README.md

 Deep learning system for voice anti-spoofing detection using LightCNN architecture on the ASVspoof 2019 Logical Access (LA) dataset.

+## ⚠️ Project Status

+This is a research implementation of LightCNN for the ASVspoof 2019 challenge.
+The code is fully functional and ready for training and evaluation.

 ## 📋 Overview

 This project implements a countermeasure (CM) system for detecting spoofed audio samples using the LightCNN architecture with Max-Feature-Map (MFM) activation layers.
 The system is trained and evaluated on the ASVspoof 2019 LA dataset to distinguish between bonafide (genuine) and spoofed voice recordings.

 ### Key Features

 - **LightCNN Architecture**: Lightweight CNN with MFM layers for efficient feature learning
 - **STFT Features**: Short-Time Fourier Transform for audio preprocessing
 - **EER Metric**: Equal Error Rate as the primary evaluation metric